Jitesh0806/DataComp/README.md

 ---

-*Built as an academic project demonstrating video compression fundamentals from scratch.*
+*Built as an academic project demonstrating video compression fundamentals.*